-- 7. The Q&A mechanism is a practical convergence tool used to promote common supervisory approaches and practices under Article 16(b) of the ESMA Regulation. - 8.
+- 7. The Q&A mechanism is a practical convergence tool used to promote common supervisory approaches and practices under Article 29(2) of the ESMA Regulation2. - 8.
 Therefore, due to the nature of Q&As, formal consultation on the draft answers is considered unnecessary.
 However, even if they are not formally consulted on, ESMA may check them with representatives of ESMA's Securities and Markets Stakeholder Group, the relevant Standing Committees' Consultative Working Group or, where specific expertise is needed, with other external parties.
-In this particular case, considering the date of application of CSDR and the desirability of providing clarity to the market as soon as possible, ESMA has not engaged in such consultations. - ESMA will periodically review these questions and answers to identify if, in a certain area, there is a need to convert some of the material into ESMA Guidelines and Recommendations.
-In such cases, the procedures foreseen under Article 16 of the ESMA Regulation would be followed. - 10.
-Disclaimer in relation to the answers provided by the European Commission in accordance with Article 16b(5) of the ESMA Regulation2: these answers clarify provisions already contained in the applicable legislation.
-They do not extend in any way the rights and obligations deriving from such legislation nor do they introduce any additional requirements for the concerned operators and competent authorities.
-The answers are merely intended to assist natural or legal persons, including competent authorities and Union institutions and bodies in clarifying the application or implementation of the relevant legal provisions.
-Only the Court of Justice of the European Union is competent to authoritatively interpret Union law.
-The views expressed in the internal Commission Decision cannot prejudge the position that the European Commission might take before the Union and national courts.
+In this particular case, considering the date of application of CSDR and the desirability of providing clarity to the market as soon as possible, ESMA has not engaged in such consultations. - 9.
+ESMA will periodically review these questions and answers to identify if, in a certain area, there is a need to convert some of the material into ESMA Guidelines and Recommendations.
+In such cases, the procedures foreseen under Article 16 of the ESMA Regulation would be followed.

-4. Questions and answers process
+4. Questions and answers

-- 11. This document is intended to be continually edited and updated as and when new questions are received.
-The date on which each section was last amended is included for ease of reference. - 12.
-Questions on the practical application of any of the requirements of CSDR, including the requirements in CSDR technical standards, may be sent to ESMA using the procedure described on the Q&As page of the website3.
+- 10. This document is intended to be continually edited and updated as and when new questions are received.
+The date on which each section was last amended is included for ease of reference. - 11.Questions on the practical application of any of the requirements of CSDR, including the requirements in CSDR technical standards, may be sent to ESMA using the procedure described on the Q&As page of the website3.